SilentCicero/meteor-dapp-pricefeed/README.md

 # meteor-dapp-pricefeed
 A MeteorJS price feed DApp - for owning and operating price feeds on Ethereum.

-** Note this DApp is in Alpha, and is under heavy development.
+** Please note that this DApp is still in Alpha.

 ## <a name="installation"></a> Installation